llew-dev/gsk-monte-carlo-simulation/README.md

 * **Output:** "gsk_daily.csv", clean dataset of GSK and FSTE 100 financial data used for modelling.

 ### 2. "gsk_ml_model.py"
-* **Approach:** Reads "gsk_daily.csv" and uses its dataset in calculation for metric like lagged returns, moving average/gap, and rolling volatility.
+* **Approach:** Reads "gsk_daily.csv" and uses its dataset in calculations for metrics like lagged returns, moving average/gap, and rolling volatility.
 * **Machine Learning Model:** A Random Forest Regressor model (200 trees, depth 5) that uses walk-forward validation to predict price changes.
 * **Visualisation:** It then plots the actual daily closing price of GSK against the ML predicted daily closing price.